 Spirit said its lenders have approved amending credit- agreement ratios while the Wichita, Kansas-based company addresses the charges, and no default has occurred.

-The partsmaker said it will give more details when it reports third-quarter earnings (SPR) on Nov.
+The partsmaker said it will give more details when it reports third-quarter earnings (SPR:US) on Nov.
 1. Analysts had projected, on average, adjusted profit of 54 cents a share on $1.35 billion in sales.

 To contact the reporters on this story: Susanna Ray in Seattle at email@example.com; Victoria Stilwell in New York at firstname.lastname@example.org